 Our literature students read one book a month, and classes meet on a monthly basis.
 Each meeting has two components.
 The first is a lesson in which our teachers lead students through a systematic review of the book they have read.
 Together, students and teachers apply the core concepts of literary analysis to reach a better understanding of the text.
 In this part of our course, students discover how elements like setting, characters, symbols, and imagery shape the novel.

-After the lesson, students meet for a Socratic discussion session.
-This is where students apply the elements of literary analysis to the book they have read.
+After a ten-minute break, students reconvene for a Socratic discussion session.
+This is where they apply the elements of literary analysis to the book they have read.
 In our discussion session, teachers do not lecture.
 Instead, they present students with open-ended questions and facilitate the discussion, providing feedback as appropriate.
 Our discussion sessions are capped at 20 students.
 Should more than 20 students sign up for the course, additional discussion sessions will be set upto ensure that all students will be able to speak each time we meet.

 Course Schedules

-The junior high course will meet on the second Thursday of each month.
-The high school course will meet the fourth Thursday of the month.
+The junior high course will meet on the second Thursday of each month at 8 AM Pacific.
+The high school course will meet the fourth Thursday of the month at 8 AM Pacific.
 Click HERE for exact dates.
-The schedule is as follows 1.
-Literature Lesson — 9:00 to 9:50 Pacific 2.
-Socratic Discussion Session — 10:00 to 10:50 Pacific

 Reading Lists for 2024–25